Hever to Tonbridge walk

 This section is the same as the start of Walk 1–15.

-Head east out of the village and take the access road to Penshurst Place.
-Continue on the private road towards Well Place Farm, skirting it on the footpath up a field to its left.
+- Head east out of the village on the access road to Penshurst Place.
+Continue on the private road towards Well Place Farm, which you skirt by taking a footpath up a field to its left.
 Head north-east along a track to Killick's Bank.
 Turn half-right onto a footpath going down to the River Medway and continue alongside it to a road.
-Cross the river on Ensfield Bridge and turn left onto a path along the other bank, continuing alongside the western part of the Straight Mile into Haysden Country Park.
+Cross the river on Ensfield Bridge and turn left onto a path along the other bank.
+Continue alongside the western part of the Straight Mile into Haysden Country Park.

 Apart from the last 500m, this section is the same as Walk 1–19.

-On the other side of the bridge an inconspicuous path on the right makes a loop through the trees to a viewpoint across Haysden Water, but for the main route simply keep ahead on the main path, initially heading NE and soon with good views of this sailing lake.
+- On the other side of the bridge an inconspicuous path on the right makes a loop through the trees to a viewpoint across Haysden Water, but there are soon good views of this sailing lake from the main path.
 Ignore all side paths and follow this perimeter path for 500m around three sides of the lake, eventually heading SSE parallel with the elevated A21.

-In 300m turn left to cross the channel on an elegant wooden footbridge (Straight Mile Bridge), joining the Wealdway13 (WW) for the remainder of the walk.
-Ignore Rainbow Bridge on the right (signposted to the Car Park) and keep ahead under the low brick bridge carrying the Redhill–Tonbridge railway line.
-Follow the path round to the right by the entrance to Heusenstamm Wood14, then in 50m turn left to cross the New Cut15 on Friendship Bridge.
+- Follow the path alongside the channel for 300m, then turn left to cross it on the elegant Straight Mile Bridge, joining the Wealdway?
+(WW) for the remainder of the walk.
+Ignore Rainbow Bridge on the right (signposted to the Car Park) and keep ahead under the low brick bridge carrying the Redhill–Tonbridge railway line?.

-To complete the walk cross back to the right-hand side of the main road and follow it up the slope beyond the roundabout.
+To complete the walk make your way onto the right-hand side of the High Street and follow it up the slope beyond the roundabout.
 The station entrance is at the top; trains to London usually leave from Platform 2 (down the steps on the left).

 - The Eden Valley Walk runs for 24 km, linking the Vanguard Way with the Wealdway and the Medway Valley Walk in Tonbridge.
 There are few rights of way alongside the River Eden itself and from Penshurst much of the route actually follows the River Medway.